 As you will have hopefully seen, left-footed soccer players aren’t necessarily more talented than right-footed players.
 The evidence shows that players who are gifted at soccer are both right-footed and left-footed.

 Being left-footed makes up only 10% of the soccer players worldwide, so players don’t have as much experience defending them and attacking against them.

 Whether you are left-footed or right-footed makes little difference to whether you will become a top soccer player.

 Most players will have had more practice defending against and attacking right-footed players simply because they make up most of the population.

-If you want to see your own abilities on the soccer field dramatically increase in a short space of time, I suggest you check out my 30-Day Soccer Fitness Guide.
-This daily soccer-based fitness program will help you reach your potential on the soccer field by following the same training as professional soccer players.
+If you want to see your own abilities on the soccer field dramatically increase in a short space of time, I suggest you check out my Soccer Fitness Guide.
+This guide includes a daily soccer-based fitness program that will help you reach your potential on the soccer field by following the same training as professional soccer players.

 Check it out here and don’t miss out on being the best player you can be.

 And feel free to check out one of my related articles:

 - A striker in soccer: Everything you need to know